fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > According to Islamic narrative, Israelites after Moses wanted a strong king to rule over their country and to lead them to victory.
 Allah sent prophet Shammil to help Israelites choose Saul as a king.
 Israelites mocked Saul but then agreed after seeing a sign from God.
 >
 > Saul led them to a battle against Philistines and Goliath.
-Allah reavealed to Saul that Israelities must not drink from one particular river but a part of people drank from the river and were not allowed to fight in the name of Allah.
+Allah revealed to Saul that Israelities must not drink from one particular river but a part of people drank from the river and were not allowed to fight in the name of Allah.
 Despite righteous Israelites were scarse in numbers, Allah granted them victory.

 In the Islamic narrative, the Israelites after Moses wanted a king 👑 to rule over their country.
 Thus, God sent a prophet, Samuel, to anoint Talut as the first king for the Israelites.
 However, the Israelites mocked and reviled the newly appointed king, as he was not wealthy from birth.
 But, assuming Talut to be Saul, in sharp contrast to the Hebrew Bible, the Qur'an praises Saul greatly, and mentions that he was gifted with great spiritual and physical strength.
 In the Qur'anic account, Samuel prophesies that the sign of Talut's kingship will be that the Ark of the Covenant will come back to the Israelites.